tassock/ruby_4_live/README.md

 ## Status ##

 This is a young project (first commit 11/24/2009) and the API is subject to change.
-Only Track, Clip and ClipSlot Live objects have been implemented

 ## Dependancies ##